-To configure your CP card as a submodule, follow these steps:
+To configure your CP card as a submodule, ensure that the controller is shut down and follow these steps:

-- 1. Double-click the computer icon on the Windows taskbar.
-The Station Configuration Editor appears.
-The components screen should show the WinLC RTX station and the CP card. - Select WinLC RTX and click the Edit button to display the Edit Component dialog.
-You use this dialog to change the module name and index number for the WinLC RTX controller. - 3.
-Click the Properties button to display the WinLC RTX Properties dialog.

-In the SubModule tab, the four submodule interfaces are listed (IF1 to IF4).

-- 1. Click an empty slot to highlight the IF slot. - 2.
-Click the Add button to display the list of configured modules in the PC station. - 3.
+Station Configuration Editor Double-click the computer icon on the Windows taskbar.
+The Station Configuration Editor appears with WinLC RTX in the second index.
+3 4 CP 5613 5 Select an empty index in the PC Station and click the Add button to display the Add Component dialog.
+6 3.
+From the drop-down list, select the CP card to add to the station configuration and click OK.
+The Component Properties dialog appears.
+You can use this dialog to make changes to component properties such as baud rate if necessary.
+Click OK to add the component to the station.
+Select WinLC RTX and click the Edit button to display the Edit Component dialog.
+You can use this dialog to change the index number for the WinLC RTX controller.
+Click the Properties button to display the WinLC Properties dialog.
+WinLC Properties In the SubModule tab, the four submodule interfaces are listed (IF1 to IF4). +1F 2 CP 5613 1.
+Click an empty slot to highlight the IF slot.
+IF 4 Click the Add button to display the list of configured modules in the PC station.
 Select the CP card that you want to configure as a submodule, and click OK.

-The CP card moves from the virtual rack of the PC station to the submodule slot of the WinLC RTX controller.
+Click OK on the WinLC Properties dialog and on the Edit Component dialog.
+Station Configuration Editor Index Name 1 The CP card moves from the virtual rack of the PC station to the submodule slot of the WinLC RTX controller.
 (This configuration may take several seconds.)

-Note: If you need to move the CP card back to the Station Configuration Editor, select the IF slot in the WinLC Properties dialog and click the Delete button.
-Removing the CP card from the IF slot starts The SIMATIC NET commissioning wizard.
+For multiple CP cards, repeat the above steps as needed.